Draining the coolant

 4.

-NOTE: Make sure the heater temperature control on the instrument panel is in the "NOT" ("Hot"), and the heater fan switch is in the off position.
+NOTE: Make sure the heater temperature control on the instrument panel is in the "HOT" position and the heater blower switch is in the off position.
 Make sure the air conditioning system is turned off.

-Pour coolant into the expansion tank up to the mark "MAX" (with engine off).
+Fill the expansion tank with coolant up to the "MAX" mark (with the engine off).

-7. Do this in two fan cycles.
+7. Do this for two fan cycles.
 Let the engine cool down and then recheck the coolant level.

 Visitor comments